hemabalusu/naveen/README.md

 #! /bin/bash
-echo "file in naveen"
+echo "file in naveecho "
-echo "file in hema"
+echo "file in naveecho "